ayaDjellato/pharmacy-gestionner/README.md

 ### tools used in this project
-* we used vscode an IDE
+* we used vscode as IDE
 * php devserver for the database
 * scene builder for the design interfaces